Los Angeles La-La Land Attractions (December 2016)

 Walt Disney Concert Hall, Griffith Observatory

 The sunset view from atop of the Walt Disney Concert Hall was magical.
-You can see the Los Angeles city skyline, framed by the silver curved walls of the concert hall.
-Getting around the peripheral part of the rooftop was a maze, but each opening offered a different view of the city.
-The spotlights in the concert hall rooftop made shooting photos ever more enjoyable.
+The Los Angeles city skyline unfolded, framed by the concert hall’s curved silver walls.
+Navigating the rooftop’s outer edge felt like a maze, but each opening revealed a new view of the city.
+The spotlights on the rooftop made photographing the scene all the more enjoyable.

-Finishing up the evening, we drove to the Griffith Observatory to find it was a hot spot for locals and tourists.
-We were lucky to find a parking space along the street leading up to the observatory as all spots were already taken in its main parking lot.
-Outdoors at the parking area was a mess, but once you view the stars and celestial objects either through the telescopes, or planetarium show, your worries should melt away.
-You will be lifted off your feet to another la-la land moment.
+To finish the evening, we drove to the Griffith Observatory, a hot spot for both locals and tourists.
+We were lucky to find a parking space along the street leading up to the observatory, as the main lot was already full.
+The outdoors parking area was a mess, but once you gaze at the stars and celestial objects—whether through the telescopes or the planetarium show—your worries melt away.
+You are lifted into another la-la land moment.

 Getty Villa – Greek, Roman, Etruscan Antiquities